orxfun/orx-meta/README.md

 ### A. Zero-Cost Composition

-Please see the [zero cost composition article](https://orxfun.github.io/orxfun-notes/#/zero-cost-composition-2025-10-15) for details.
+Please see the [zero-cost composition article](https://orxfun.github.io/orxfun-notes/#/zero-cost-composition-2025-10-15) for details.

 Consider the classical problem about polymorphism, which is also used in rust book's [trait objects chapter](https://doc.rust-lang.org/book/ch18-02-trait-objects.html).